-With a focus on quality client service, OWA succeeded in mobilizing internal resources to improve the time to representation service by reducing the number of clients waiting for case review.
-Staff from regional offices worked together strategically to determine capacity and redistribute files in order to stabilize volumes and wait times.

-The wait time for review reduced to achieve/meet the agency's goal to reduce the agency's wait time for review to 6 months by March 31, 2020.
-In achieving this result, the inventory of files waiting for review was reduced from 607 to 414.
+Over the last few years, the OWA concentrated on quality client service and succeeded in mobilizing internal resources to improve the time to representation service by reducing the number of clients waiting for case review.
+The wait time for review was reduced to achieve and meet the agency's goal to reduce the agency's wait time for review to 6 months by March 31, 2020.

+Since the beginning of this fiscal year, the OWA has experienced significient reduction in staffing levels due to a number of factors which will be analyzed.
+The OWA will implement strategies to ensure staffing levels are optimal to deliver timely service to our clients.
+Management is working diligently to fill a number of vacancies.
 Reducing and managing the wait time to review will continue to be a priority for the upcoming year.

 Period Ending Files on WSI Wait List for case review Provincial Wait Time (Months)

 March 31, 2018 1,971 19.0

 March 31, 2019 873 12.3

-September 30, 2019 901 9.0

 March 31, 2020 607 6.6

+March 31, 2021 479 5.7

-September 30, 2020 414 6.0
+September 30, 2021 669 9.7